 Department of Environmental Science is placed at Risø near Roskilde.

-The Department of Environmental Science carries out an interdisciplinary work with the society’s challenges through three dedicated research programmes:
+The Department of Environmental Science carries out an interdisciplinary work with the society’s challenges, i.a. through three so-called research flagships and through eight "Strategic Growth Areas".

 In this context, chemists, microbiologists, atmospheric physicists, geographers, engineers, economists, sociologists and political scientists in close cooperation with methods and knowledge contribute to create a sustainable development.